phsym/http-rs/README.md

 > cargo doc

 # How to use
 More often, you will include the library as a dependency to your project.
-In order to do this, add the following line to you **Cargo.toml** file :
+In order to do this, add the following lines to your **Cargo.toml** file :

 ```toml
 [dependencies.http-rs]